Monthly Archives: May 2016

 The American flag is not just a colored piece of cloth.
 It is a symbol of our country.
 From its inception, to the Flag Act of 1777, the United States was creating a symbol that its men and women could rally around.
 Yet, until 1912, there was not a specific rule as to the size of the flag, its proportions, or the arrangement of the stars.
 This was changed by Executive Order on June 24, 1912.
 The current form of the United States flag with its 50 stars and 13 stripes was made official on July 4, 1960.

 Since the American flag represents our country, it should be treated with the utmost respect.
 Countless men and women have given their lives in support of this flag.
-When you show respect to the flag,
+When you show respect to the flag, you honor them, as well.

 The American flag represents the United States of America.
 It is an important part of our country and should be cared for in the manner it deserves.